henrikskog/organized/README.md

 # Organized

-Store data and query for it by tags, its name or any other property.
+Store data and query for it by name or tags.

 ## Tech Stack